 If you don't have infrared capability, one of the most difficult aspects of using PalmPrint for most people is getting the hardware configured properly.
-The Palm has a serial connector (note: the Handspring Visor has a USB connector, and PalmPrint supports printing ONLY via infrared from the Visor), and most printers have parallel input (serial connections send one bit of information at a time, while parallel connections send eight bits of information at once using a larger number of wires).
+Most Palms have a serial connector, and most printers have parallel input (serial connections send one bit of information at a time, while parallel connections send eight bits of information at once using a larger number of wires).
+If your PalmOS handheld unit does NOT have a serial output, you will only be able to print via infrared.
+If your handheld unit has a combination serial/USB connector (e.g., Handspring Visor), you MAY be able to print via cable, as described below.

-If you have a printer which accepts serial input, the connector on the printer will almost always be a "DB-25 female" connector.
+If you have a printer which accepts serial input, the connector on the printer will often be a "DB-25 female" connector.
 This is a long connector, slightly wider on one side than the other, with 13 holes on the wider side and 12 on the other side.
 To plug into this connector you need a DB-25 male cable.
 The standard output from the Palm, whether the Palm is in the cradle or you are using the "HotSync cable" available from 3Com, is a DB-9 female (9 holes, 5 on the slightly wider side, 4 on the other) connector.
-For this situation, you will need a DB-9 male to DB-25 male cable, an item you can find in most computer or electronics stores or catalogs.
+For this situation, you will need a DB-9 male to DB-25 male cable, an item you can find in most computer or electronics stores or catalogs and at one time included standard with Palm devices.

-With some printers, the "polarity" of the connection may be wrong.
-If you see no response from your printer whatsoever, it is possible that you need a "null modem" device (which swaps two of the lines on the input).
-You can find inexpensive 9-pin or 25-pin null modems at most computer and electronics stores.
+With most printers, the "polarity" of the connection may be wrong.
+If you see no response from your printer whatsoever, it is likely that you need a "null modem" device (which swaps two of the lines on the input) or else a null modem cable.
+You can find inexpensive 9-pin or 25-pin null modems at most computer and electronics stores; Mark/Space (www.markspace.com) sells null modem serial cables (also simply called modem cables) to connect to a variety of Palm handheld units (including the Palm III, Palm V, and Handspring Visor).